If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

-Offer support and counselling through a crisis that may involve relationship breakdown, illness, death, etc.
+Offer support and counselling through a crisis involving relationship breakdown, illness, death, etc.

 Help community groups plan and execute programs (for instance, assist newly arrived immigrants to form an association.

-Provide reports or letters of referral that will help clients to receive services like social security benefits or crisis accommodation.
+Provide reports or letters of referral to help clients receive services like social security benefits or crisis accommodation.

-Research needs, community problems, and solutions via client contacts and records of health and welfare agencies.
+Research needs, community problems, and solutions via client contacts and health and welfare agencies' records.

 Assist small groups of people in learning social skills, sharing their experiences, and supporting each other.

-Put pressure to change social welfare procedures and policies and seek social justice for all members of the community.
+Put pressure to change social welfare procedures and policies and seek social justice for all community members.

-Provide assistance and leadership for carrying out pilot projects on self-help and community development, organisational goals and social policies, and planning and implementing research projects to handle client needs.
+Provide assistance and leadership for pilot projects on self-help and community development, organisational goals and social policies, and planning and implementing research projects to handle client needs.